Amasaabu/java-middleware/README.md

 Additional Components in the Ecosystem
 This repository focuses on the Middleware Service, but the complete system includes:

 Routing Service: Routes customer transaction requests to the appropriate services.
-Processor Service: Handles customer requests for processing transactions.
+Link to Roting Service (https://github.com/Amasaabu/router/tree/main) Processor Service: Handles customer requests for processing transactions.
-Features
+Link to processing service (https://github.com/Amasaabu/processot/tree/main) Features
 Merchant Authentication